-Moy Park told in advance of RHI changes
+Boiler bids 'more than double' estimation

 It told officials another 200 chicken houses were likely to apply that year.

-The policy information was shared with Moy Park by Stuart Wightman, an official in the Enterprise Department with responsibility for the scheme.
+The policy information was shared with Moy Park by Mr Wightman, an official in the Enterprise Department with responsibility for the scheme.

 He told company representative David Mark that new legislation would be introduced in October 2015.